Welcoming Global, Sustainable Design in 2019

 With the International Code Council's approval of the tall mass timber code change proposals which sets fire safety requirements, allowable heights, and areas and number of stories for tall mass timber buildings, 2019 adds momentum to our developing expertise as a source for mass timber design.
 We have two active T3 – also known as Timber, Transit, and Technology – projects currently underway; one in a burgeoning neighborhood in Atlanta and another in Chicago’s Goose Island, which is shaping up to be one of the largest mass timber structure in the U.S. in the modern construction era.
 We continue to stretch the boundaries of our creativity with conceptual design studies that reimagine what a timber skyline might look like in San Francisco or Seattle.

-We recently shared our third annual Environmental Stewardship Report with the design industry.
+DLR Group recently shared its third annual Environmental Stewardship Report with the design industry.
 This report documents the commitment, and progress, of our design teams to meet the goals of the 2030 Challenge.
-In 2018, DLR Group’s design work resulted in a 49 percent energy reduction compared to average buildings, according to Architecture 2030’s Zero Tool database.
+In 2018, DLR Group designs resulted in a 49 percent energy reduction compared to average buildings, according to Architecture 2030’s Zero Tool database.

 Canyon View High School in Waddell, Arizona by DLR Group.
 Photo by Tom Reich.

-We’ve doubled down on high-performance, evidence-based design and made the research outcomes of our studios available to our clients, who deserve to know the why behind our design recommendations; to our peers and the public through our digital messaging; and in presentations at design industry conferences.
-Sharing information like the quality of the air we breathe, and just how natural light physiologically affects our ability to perform, propels our industry forward and helps everyone who experiences our projects – from the design teams behind those spaces to the users of our buildings.
+Sharing is another DLR Group core value.
+We’ve doubled down on high-performance, evidence-based design and made the research outcomes of our studios available to our clients, who deserve to know the why behind our design recommendations, and to our peers and the public through our website, social media, and in presentations at design industry conferences.
+Sharing information like the quality of the air we breathe, and just how natural light physiologically affects our ability to perform, propels our industry forward and helps everyone who experiences our projects – from the designers behind those spaces to the user our buildings.

 The Huili School in Shanghai by DLR Group.
 Photo by Ke Zhong Zhou.